Welcome to Prosper Credit

 Bank Transfer

-How to spot an illegitimate money lender in Singapore
+How can I spot an illegal money lender in Singapore?

 Not registered with MinLaw